Preston Rabl

 Preston Martin Charles Rabl (born January 1949) is a British investment banker, stockbroker and co-founder, with Martin Sorrell, of WPP, the world's largest advertising company.

 Life

 Rabl began his career as an investment banker, then stockbroker, in the City of London.
 Rabl has been a friend and business partner of Martin Sorrell.
-Together, they founder the advertising and public relations company WPP in 1971.
+Together, they founded the advertising and public relations company WPP in 1971.
 Rabl is a major investor in advertising, technology and investment companies.
 Rabl has also been a partner of Charles and Maurice Saatchi.

 In 1983 Rabl married Sara Gillian Kirkpatrick, and they have three children.